-The Callaway Strata set is the cheapest in the Callaway range.
-The set features hybrids and comes with a putter included (it isn’t an odyssey White-Hot, however).
+The Callaway Strata set is the cheapest in the Callaway range, and is definitely the most popular beginner golf set.
+The Callaway Strata set features hybrids and comes with a putter included (it isn’t an odyssey White-Hot, however).
 You’ll also find that this set comes with a bag, so aside from balls and tees, you’ll be ready to go.
 Again you won’t find it hard to hit long irons in this bag.

 - A fully complete package

 - Fully titanium driver